khyrenz/parseusbs/README.md

   Options:
 	-h 		          	Print this help message
-	-s    <SYSTEM hive>
+	-s    <SYSTEM hive>  		- Parse this SYSTEM hive
+	-u    <NTUSER.dat hive> 	- Parse this NTUSER.DAT hive.
+This argument is optional & multiple can be provided.
+If omitted, connections to user accounts won\'t be made
+ 	-v    <drive letter>		- Parse this mounted volume.
+Use either this "-v" option or the individual hive options.
+If this option is provided, "-s|-u|-w" options will be ignored
-	-w    <SOFTWARE hive>	 	- This argument is optional.
+ 	-w    <SOFTWARE hive>	 	- Parse this SOFTWARE hive.
+This argument is optional.
 If omitted, some drive letters and volumes names may be missing in the output
-	-u    <NTUSER.dat hive> 	- This argument is optional & multiple can be provided.
-If omitted, connections to user accounts won\'t be made
 	-o    <csv|keyval>		Output to either CSV or key-value pair format.
 Default is key-value pairs

 **Example Usage:**
     python3 parseUSBs.py -s SYSTEM -w SOFTWARE -u NTUSER1.DAT -u NTUSER2.DAT
+    python3 parseUSBs.py -s C:/Windows/System32/config/SYSTEM -w C:/Windows/System32/config/SOFTWARE -u C:/Users/user1/NTUSER.DAT -o csv

+    (In Windows CMD:) python3 parseUSBs.py -v F:
+    (on WSL:) python3 parseUSBs.py -v /mnt/f